-Amend the zoning and neighborhood plan amendment cases CURE request as stated below:
+Amend the zoning and neighborhood plan amendment cases CURE request as stated below.

-- Split the cases into two tracts A) Residential tract (including parking garage) B) Office tract; - For the Residential tract request a modification to Section 4.5.2.B, Maximum Parking Requirements, to remove the maximum parking requirement; and - 3.
-For the Office tract request a modification to Section 4.5.2.A, Minimum Parking Requirements, to remove the minimum parking requirement.
+1. Amend the requested parking modifications so that the Office track is requesting a modification to Section 4.5.2.B, Maximum Parking Requirements, to remove the maximum parking requirement; and the Residential tract is requesting a modification to Section 4.5.2 A. Minimum Parking Requirements, to remove the minimum parking requirement